 The Bass Anglers Sportsman Society (B.A.S.S.) is the leading bass fishing organization in the United States and the pioneer when it comes to bass fishing tournaments.
 B.A.S.S. was founded in 1967 by Ray Scott, the “father” of competitive bass fishing.
 The organization started clubs across the United States, and holds invitation-only tournaments for the best of the best.
 There are variety of events in which anglers can compete.
 It has more than half a million members, mainly from the United States, but with others located worldwide.
 B.A.S.S. also publishes Bassmaster magazine and produces The Bassmasters weekly television program.

-If you’re a serious bass fisher, it would be an honor to be invited to compete in Bassmaster competitions.
+If you’re a serious bass fisher and are confident you truly know how to fish for bass, it would be an honor to be invited to compete in Bassmaster competitions.
 B.A.S.S. federations sponsor tournaments and series such as:

 Bassmaster Classic is the most well-known, professional bass fishing championship.
 It’s considered as the “Super Bowl” of fishing.
 This championship event is a three-day spectacle, complete with theatrical presentations of weigh-ins.
 It is held annually and has enjoyed a huge fanbase, with events filling large arenas and broadcasted live on ESPN.
 ESPN has purchased B.A.S.S., so it increased coverage of the event and leveraged the tournament’s profile.